liveratesfeeds/API/source/index.html.md

   initiator.setSSLContext(sslContext);
 } catch (GeneralSecurityException e) {
   // Some actions on failure
 }
 initiator.logonAsInitiator(<LRF host, LRF port>);
 ```

-Live Rates Feeds uses SSL encryption and username & password credentials to allow access to the API.
+Live Rates Feeds uses SSL encryption along with username & password credentials to allow access to the API.

 The SSL certificate will be given by us.
 Username & password will be generated automatically for you once you open an account.